developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/barcode/index.md

 The ebapi.js file is necessary for all single API inclusions.

+-->

 ##Methods

 ### addConnectionListener()
-If you are using an RS507/RS6000/RS4000 barcode scanner you can add a connection listener to receive connected or disconnected callbacks through this method.
+**If using an RS507, RS6000, or RS4000 barcode scanner**, use this method to add a connection listener to receive connected or disconnected callbacks.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>